Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Sociologists believe that society operates on the basis of invisible power structures that those trained in the field are best qualified to detect.
 Departmental mission statements exult how the ‘sociological lens’ is “where we make the strange familiar’ and critical for ‘opening your eyes’ so you can see problems clearly and eliminate inequality.

-Sociologists invented an esoteric language for ‘exposing hidden truths’ and showing students “the inner-workings of things they might have experienced every day”.
-They augment the existing woke lexicon with novel terms such as agnotology, manosphere and racialization.
+Sociologists created an esoteric vocabulary for ‘exposing hidden truths’ and showing students “the inner-workings of things they experience every day”.
+They augment the existing woke lexicon with novel terms such as agnotology, manosphere and racialization (e.g. ‘racialized organizations’).
 A sociology student explains: “I felt like I was primed to understand what I was learning, and someone just needed to peel back the curtain and show it to me.”

 One sociology professor introduced his class to the “sociological eye”, which “can never really be turned off”.
-The sociological eye, he says is really special: “Not everyone can unlock it because not everyone has the capacity for it - if more people did, I believe that society would be a very different place.
-Use your sociological eye to try and improve the world around you, because we see structural issues, not a culmination of individual problems”.
+The sociological eye is really special: “Not everyone can unlock it because not everyone has the capacity for it - if more people did, I believe that society would be a very different place.
+Use your sociological eye to try to improve the world around you, because we see structural issues, not a culmination of individual problems”.
 That’s pretty good.

 Sociology’s Revered Canon